VishaK-N/adf_project/README.md

 **Note:** create and use the appropriate dataset here, also define the parameter in source and sink file , Also, define parameters in both the source and sink datasets to dynamically handle file names, using the item().name from the  **@activity('GetMetadata').output.childItems**

 ### Step 5: 🔄 Build Mapping Data Flows
-- extracting all the necessary files from the stage container
+- Extracting all the necessary files from the stage container
-- aggregate operation on fact_adjustment, fact_payments
+- Aggregate operation on fact_adjustment, fact_payments
-- joining the fact_claims with the fact_adjustment, fact_payments and dim_payers
+- Joining the fact_claims with the fact_adjustment, fact_payments and dim_payers
-- using the derived column operation to get the receivable amount from the patient or insurers **receivable_amount = total_charge + total_adjustment - total_paid**
+- Using the derived column operation to get the receivable amount from the patient or insurers.
+- **receivable_amount = total_charge + total_adjustment - total_paid**
 <img src="ScreenShots/dataflow_ss.png" alt="dataflow" width="500"/>

 ### Step 6: Delete Activity
 After processing Delete the data from the staging layer, so everytime the data get processed as new.

 ## Step 7: Master pipeline using Executive Pipeline activity
-- creating a pipeline combining both pipelines, dataflow and delete activity altogether as master pipeline.
+- Creating a pipeline combining both pipelines, dataflow and delete activity altogether as master pipeline.
 <img src="ScreenShots/master_pipeline_ss.png" alt="master_pipeline" width="500"/>

 ## ▶️ Usage